Once in awhile, you’ll buy a pair of pants that have a vent (or notch) in the hem like these:

 Now, lay out all the material flat.
 Look from the left edge of the fabric over to the 2 1/2″ inch mark on the seam gauge.
 That is the total amount of the original hem.
 (We have added 3/4″ to that measurement, so the total now is 3 1/4″. )

-But, we want our new hem to be 2 1/2″ again, the original depth of the hem, so that means we will cut off the extra 3/4″ from the cut edge.
+But, we want our new hem to measure 2 1/2″ again, the original depth of the hem, so that means we will cut off the extra 3/4″ from the cut edge.

 ***Usually, the amount you need to raise the hem is the amount you cut off of the cut edge of the hem.